Mathematical Reviews® Editorial Statement

 Since its founding in 1940, Mathematical Reviews® (MR) has aimed to serve researchers and scholars in the mathematical sciences by providing timely information on articles, books and other published material that contain new contributions to mathematical research.
 In addition, the MRDB contains data on advanced-level textbooks and expository books and papers that may not contain new research, but that appear to be of interest to scholars and research mathematicians.
 It is MR policy to cover articles and books in other disciplines that contain new mathematical results or give novel and interesting applications of known mathematics.
 Elementary articles or books, or articles that have not been refereed are ordinarily not listed.
 Articles and books that are not in the published literature are not considered for coverage.

 The bibliographical data for new items (monographs, collections, papers in journals and collections, etc., in paper and electronic formats) is carefully prepared and added to the MRDB on a daily basis.
 Wherever possible, links to online locations of electronic copies of the material are provided.
 Most items in the MRDB are classified in accordance with the Mathematics Subject Classification (MSC).
-Author names appearing in items added to the MRDB are given special attention; this, in particular, enables users of MR information to retrieve the publications of a given individual.
+Identification of author names appearing in items added to the MRDB is given special attention; this, in particular, enables users of MR information to retrieve the publications of a given individual.

 Each day, reviews are added to items in the MRDB.
 The majority of these items are peer-reviewed by experts selected by the MR editors.
 For some items, the reviewer (or MR editor) recommends that the author's summary or other abstract from the text be used as a review, provided the selected text gives good guidance for the user of the MRDB on the content of the item.
 References in reviews to other items in the literature are associated with the MRDB entries for those items whenever possible.